 As a result of these conversations with students and university-wide changes, WilmU staff chose to work with Signal Vine to begin two-way, non-intrusive, personal communication.

 The admissions team led the effort to implement Signal Vine at WilmU.
 The process was two-fold.
 WilmU created a new services unit in the admissions department with specific staff designated as “specialists.”
 These individuals went beyond responding to students’ questions.
 They also took a proactive approach by reaching out to students to remind them of deadlines, requirements, and steps they needed to take.
 WilmU provided the specialists the Signal Vine platform to use for outreach.
 This helped to streamline the admissions process.
 Currently, WilmU texts around 3,000 applicants and newly enrolled students.

 Since staff began using the Signal Vine platform, engagement rates with students have steadily increased.
 In Fall 2018, the engagement rate on the platform was 30.5%.
 This means that 30.5% of students had responded to at least one message sent through the platform.
-By Fall 2019, that number soared to 57.1%.
+By Spring 2020, that number soared to 63%.

 Before staff used texting as a form of outreach, they found it challenging to get students to send in their transcripts.
 This was a huge problem for staff as WilmU’s conversion rate was 31 percent higher for students who submitted their transcripts early.
 Staff used texting to help combat this problem.
 They texted students a message that both thanked students for applying and reminded them to send in their transcripts.
 Now, staff report a record number of transcripts to process.